 Our common goal is to reduce the risks of the coronavirus pandemic and its effects as much as possible in order to offer us and our guests a carefree and safe vacation stay in Vorarlberg and to support our businesses and partners in measures that will enable them to continue to keep the doors open.
 Personal responsibility and vigilance are our top priorities.

-- The minimum distance will be increased from one to two metres
+- Minimum distance increased from one to two metres, in all indoor and outdoor public places

-Outdoor sports facilities may be entered (e.g. ice skating rink, cross-country ski trails), distance of at least 2 metres, 10 m2 rule.
+- Outdoor sports facilities may be entered (e.g. ice skating rink, cross-country ski trails), distance of at least 2 metres

-- Cable cars and ski areas may open, minimum requirements by federal government: distance of at least 2 metres e.g. when queuing, FFP2 masks from 14 years of age (MNS from 6 years of age) and 50% occupancy in gondolas and on chairs that can be covered, MNS compulsory in open-air areas of cable cars and cogwheel railways)
+- Cable cars and ski areas may be operated, minimum requirements by the federal government: distance of at least 2 metres e.g. when queuing, FFP2 masks from 14 years of age (MNS from 6 years of age) and 50% occupancy in gondolas and on coverable chairs

-- Catering establishments remain closed until the end of February, pick-up (from 6 am – 7 pm and delivery services (24 h) are still possible.
+- Accommodation businesses will remain closed until the end of March, collection (from 6am – 7pm and delivery services (24 h) will still be available.

-- Leisure and cultural facilities such as swimming pools, theatres, cinemas, amusement parks, zoos, etc. remain closed.
+- Leisure and cultural facilities such as swimming pools, theatres, cinemas, amusement parks, will open on March, 15.